ParidhiGoel26/globalpay-ui/README.md

 App runs on http://localhost:3000

 ## 🙌 Contribution
-1) Harshita        2)Paridhi          3)Ojaswee
+1) Harshita
+-2) Paridhi
+-3)Ojaswee
-Each intern will be assigned a specific folder.
+-Each intern will be assigned a specific folder.
 Submit your progress via Pull Requests to the main branch.

 ## 📄 License
 All rights reserved by Sentienta QualityAI.
 This project is part of an internal research initiative.
 Do not redistribute without permission.